Social Media

 For many, getting started on social media can feel like wading through murky waters.
 The beauty, and at times the hardest part, is that there are no hard and fast rules when it comes to social media.
 Deciding what to post, where, how frequently, and when can feel overwhelming, but by using social media, churches have the power to spread their message to a wider audience.
 To get started, check out these steps for supporting your church with social media.

 Start by determining the focus of your social media channels by narrowing in on your targeted audience.
-Is it the whole community in your area, solely your congregation, or are you looking to connect with a certain age group?
-By focusing on who you want your message to speak to, it will be easier to decide what to post and when.
+Is it the entire community in your area, solely your congregation, or are you looking to connect with a certain age group?
+A focused approach will help you determine the best platforms and types of content to prioritize.
+Churches and nonprofits typically have multiple audiences, including:

 Step Two: Getting Started